JohnathanLP/SimonGame/README.md

 # SimonGame

-Simon game created using the SFML library as practice
+Simon-like game created using the SFML library as practice